Upload data to Mapbox

 dedupe option is enabled.

-To prevent feature duplication when creating a new tileset, use Mapbox Tiling Service (MTS) or Tippecanoe to properly create globally unique IDs.
+To prevent feature duplication when creating a new tileset, use Mapbox Tiling Service (MTS) to properly create globally unique IDs.
 Avoid using the Uploads API or the Mapbox Studio UI, which will not use any user-provided IDs or generate globally unique IDs.

 During upload processing, we reproject all geometries to Web Mercator (EPSG:3857) before encoding into vector tiles.
 During the vector tile encoding process, if your data isn't Web Mercator, each vertex must be reprojected during encoding, which can take a long time.